snalahi/Fundamentals-of-Visualization-with-Tableau/README.md

 # Fundamentals-of-Visualization-with-Tableau

-Data Visualization with Tableau Specialization
+Data Visualization or Data Viz => is how we communicate numerical or quantitative information in a visual manner